Amaterasu (Ōkami): Ōkami

 The main story of the Ōkami begins one hundred years after Shiranui's death.
 When Nagi's descendant, Susano, removes the sword Tsukuyomi that had sealed Orochi away, Orochi wastes no time in taking over Nippon (Japan) once again.
 Sakuya, the wood sprite, revived Amaterasu within the statue of Shiranui, giving her the Reflector Divine Retribution.
 Together with Issun, a loudmouth Poncle found within Sakuya's robe, Amaterasu sets off to revive the Guardian Saplings scattered across Nippon and restore the lands to their original beauty and rid them from evil's hold.

 Throughout her journey, Amaterasu is reunited with many of her powers, and regains people's faith in the form of Praise.
 Eventually, Amaterasu, with the help of Susano, manages to destroy Orochi.
 She then continues her journey through Nippon, regaining more of her brush techniques, and further restoring people's faith and the lands.
 Finally, she finds herself in Kamui at the Ark of Yamato.
 Boarding it with Waka, she finds herself fighting previously defeated demons, including Orochi.
 Having vanquished them all once again, she finally faces off against Yami.
 During the battle, Yami manages to strip Amaterasu of all of her powers, but she gradually regains her techniques back, until Yami destroys the Celestial Gods themselves, which destroys her powers, leaving her severely weakened and hovering towards death.
 With the aid of Issun, who takes up his role as the Celestial Envoy, and all the people she met, who send her praise and prayers, her power is fully restored and she is able to vanquish the evil demon once and for all.
 She and Waka then return to the Celestial Plain to restore it, and finally bring peace and harmony back to the world.

 Other video games

 Outside of Ōkami, Amaterasu appears as a playable character in the fighting game Marvel vs. Capcom 3: Fate of Two Worlds and its update Ultimate Marvel vs. Capcom 3.

-A Palico costume for Capcom's Monster Hunter Generations based on Amaterasu was offered as part of the game's downloadable content.
+A costume in Capcom's Monster Hunter Generations based on Amaterasu was offered as part of the game's downloadable content.
 Similarly, a Palamute costume based on Amaterasu was added to Monster Hunter Rise as part of a crossover event in July 2021.
 To coincide with the PC release of Ōkami HD, Capcom created and got approval for an Amaterasu "courier" for Valve's Dota 2, given free to those who had pre-ordered Ōkami HD on Steam.
 In 2020, Amaterasu appeared as a playable hero in Teppen.

+Amaterasu will feature in the upcoming sequel to Ōkami, which was announced at The Game Awards 2024.

-Other media
+Other Media

-Amaterasu also appears in Archie Comics' Worlds Unite crossover between its Mega Man and Sonic the Hedgehog titles, where she is one of many Capcom and Sega heroes recruited by Wood Man and Princess Sally Acorn to battle Sigma.